Trishajaisankar/carbon_emission_AICTE/README.md

 # carbon_emission_AICTE
-This is the project about the Carbon emission and prediction
+This is the project about the Carbon emission and prediction.
+GOAL:Predict carbon emissions from country specific data.